S3 method for class 'psem'

 A summary table of the tests of directed

-separation, from dSep
+separation, from dSep.

 Fisher's C statistic, degrees of freedom, and significance value based on a Chi-square test.